tomatenquark/tomatenquark.github.io/development/ORGANIZATION.md

 # Organization structure

-The `Tomatenquark` is structured into a multitude of repositories which are briefly described on this page.
+The `Tomatenquark` organization is structured into a multitude of repositories which are briefly described on this page.

 #### sauerbraten_code